lsoft/DpdtInject/README.md

 # Dpdt Visual Studio Extension

 To make a dealing with Dpdt easier, a [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=lsoft.DpdtVisualStudioExtension) has been developed.
-Make note: it only supports Visual Studio 2019 16.8, because I can't test it against older version of Visual Studio.
+Make note: it only supports Visual Studio 2019 16.8 (and later) and Visual Studio 2022.

-Please make note: Dpdt Visual Studio extension should be the SAME version as your Dpdt.Injector package version, only last digit may differ.
+Please make note: Dpdt Visual Studio extension should be the SAME version as your Dpdt.Injector package version.

 If you click on a project in Solution Explorer and there is no Dpdt nuget installed, you can install its latest version easily: